Daniel-KM/Omeka-S-module-BlockPlus/README.md

-[Block Plus] is a module for [Omeka S] that adds some new blocks for the static pages and improves some of the existing ones: image gallery, D3 graph, mirror page, search form, assets, item set showcase, exhibits, footnotes, etc.
+[Block Plus] is a module for [Omeka S] that adds some new blocks for the static pages and improves some of the existing ones: image gallery, D3 graph, mirror page, search form, item set showcase, exhibits, footnotes, etc. Some resource page blocks are implemented too: breadcrumbs, previous/next resource, etc.

-Furthermore, each block can use multiple templates, so it's possible to theme a block differently in different pages.
+Warning: Since Omeka S v4.1, many of the features implemented some years ago were implemented in core.
+The migration from old blocks of the module to new blocks may require some manual updates of the themes when they were customized.

-Some resource page blocks are implemented too.
+See below for migration.
+There is no issue for a new install.

 Installation